kenziedu/100-days-of-code/Log.md

 **Today's Progress**: Felt really dumb for the first Problem Set.
 I feel like I need to allott a day on each part.
 Thinks click after I walk away after an hour.
 An then boom I understand.
 I felt kind of bad for not being able to do it as quickly as I'd like.
 But that's how it goes.
 I think my pacing is okay and that I'm keeping a strict weekly schedule so I don't slip.

 **Thoughts**: This amount of information that you have to discern which parts are useful at the given moment in time reminds me so much of college.
 I can't believe I pushed through all of that.
 Now is another crunch time, understanding concepts kind of learning system.
 Gotta digest this ASAP.

+### Day 5: June 26, 2020 (Friday)
+**Today's Progress**: Finally finished and submitted Plurality.
+It really is just a matter of walking away from the part and then coming back.
+I swear it just clicks after a while!
+All I had to do was clean up a bit and remind myself of the specific instructions.
+I am very, very motivated.

+**Thoughts**: Entering the CS50 course, I really wanted to make it a point to stretch my brainpower.
+Never to look at any solutions and just the guides that are available.
+I swear everytime I am stuck, going back to my man Doug Lloyd (haha)'s videos makes it suddenly click.
+Like, I look really funny thinking hard at my desk and writing code "running" on my notebook just to understand the concept, but that EUREKA moment is so addicting.
+Of course these are really simple things, and brings me back to my financial modelling days.